Best Time To Visit Penang - Travelswithsun

 1. Peak Season

-Don’t be alarmed to see Penang attractions full of visitors during November and all through February, as this happens to be peak tourist season for the island!
+Don’t be alarmed to see attractions full of visitors during November and all through February, as this happens to be peak tourist season for the island!

 This is due to a more festive city atmosphere.
 And hence, you can expect malls, hotels, and bars to be packed and pricier than usual.